 This is precisely why you must stand out from the noise and employ a text message marketing strategy to engage with your prospects.
 Only about 10% of marketing SMSes are marked as junk or spam.
 This ensures the resources you invested in building a text message marketing strategy will not go in vain.

-Text message marketing stats to remember while devising your strategy
+Text message marketing statistics to remember while devising your strategy

 Designing a well-informed blueprint for a text message marketing strategy can ensure